 Jungle Beach Unawatuna

-For the best sunset in Galle, walk uphill to the Peace Pagoda ( of course inappropriate attire) by 4.30 pm.
+By 4.30 pm, walk uphill to the Peace Pagoda for the best sunset in Galle (of course in inappropriate clothing).
 Smell the sea breeze, breathe deeply and let go of all the responsibility in your head for a while.
-In minutes you will see a memorable mosaic; a setting sun, a city going to sleep and the eternal voice of the ocean.
+In minutes you will see a memorable mosaic; a setting sun, a city heading to sleep and the eternal voice of the ocean.